WHERE TO TAKE YOUR DOG FOR A WALK

 This is a fenced area on Quai Wilson near where it meets Rue de Lausanne.
 At the end of Spring, it was a grassless yard with a few plastic chairs in the sun.
 There was a friendly Labrador chasing a ball – but really, the most memorable thing about it was the rather sarcastic view of the magnificent park across the road.

-On the Avenue de la Paix in Nations there is what seems to be the back yard of a once grand mansion.
+On the Avenue de la Paix in Nations there is what seems to be the backyard of a once grand mansion.
 It is a grassy area large enough to slingshot a tennis ball for a solid run.
 It’s surrounded by clusters of pine trees hiding an abandoned campsite.
 Otherwise the natives were friendly and Pam had a good roll in the grass.

 Parc de Budé

 On Avenue de Budé, behind a large apartment block, is a sheltered area surrounded by friendly pines.
-The park may be in the middle of a dispute between the ‘have dogs’ and the ‘have nots’ as someone had air-sprayed out the ‘dogs welcome’ signs.
+The park may be in the middle of a dispute between the ‘have dogs’ and the ‘have nots’ as someone had spray-painted out the ‘dogs welcome’ signs.
 That hadn’t deterred the friendly dog owners who were basking in the sunshine.
 Children were playing in a nearby playground, and for once – they’d fenced in the children, not the dogs!

 Pelouse de la Rue de Moillebeau